Grabyo

 Grabyo is a browser-based live video production suite integrated with other social media platforms such as Facebook, YouTube, Instagram, Snapchat, Twitter, and Periscope.
 Sports federations and media companies use cloud-based technology to produce professional-quality live streams and video clips for digital audiences.

-The company produces and distributes live shows (such as sports or music events) and video clips (such as pre-match warm-ups, behind-the-scene activities, and instant highlights).
-For example, Grabyo's technology was used by Eurosport to publish over 9,000 social video clips during the winter Olympics.
+Founded in 2013, the company produces and distributes live shows (such as sports or music events) and video clips (such as pre-match warm-ups, behind-the-scene activities, and instant highlights).
 It is used to build digital fan bases, drive TV audiences and generate revenue from third-party sponsors and pay-TV subscriptions.
-It is benefiting from the rapid growth of video consumption through social platforms.

-It is benefiting from the rapid growth of video consumption through social platforms.
-It was founded in 2013.
 Its customers include major sports rights owners and media companies such as La Liga, NHL, Eurosport, Sky Sports, FIFA World Cup, FIA Formula E Championship, The Championships, Wimbledon, the Premier League and Real Madrid C.F.

 Grabyo ranked 77th in the Financial Times' FT 1000 Europe's Fastest Growing Companies 2018.